-Judging by the blog posts I’ve been reading this week, a lot of bloggers have started 2015 with the intention of making it the year they go full-time with their blog – or venture into some other form of self-employment.
+Judging by the blog posts I’ve been reading this week, a lot of bloggers have started the year with the intention of making it the year they go full-time with their blog – or venture into some other form of self-employment.

 I’ve been self-employed for ten years now (!) and blogging full-time for five of those years (before taking my blogs full-time, I freelanced as a writer), so today I thought I’d share some of the tips I’ve learned along the way: both about the things I did before I made the leap into full-time blogging, and the things I WISH I’d done.
 Because, to be completely honest, when I became self-employed, it wasn’t so much a “leap” as it was a fall off a very high cliff: in other words, I was totally and utterly unprepared.